NotBlueAtAll

 Stop holding yourself back.
 Just do whatever your heart desires, but especially if you’ve been keeping those desires to yourself.
 Always wanted to splurge on a fancy-frilly dress that is so “not you?”
 Fuck it!
 Do it!
 Fuck Flattering and just do what FEELS RIGHT!!!
 Because no one is or can do that for you.
 No one can suddenly make you more you.

 And you cannot be your most authentic self without doing what makes you happy.
 You just can’t.
 We all tend to put others first, and that is no crime, but by neglecting your needs and desires you diminish their importance to you and that is bullshit.
-You will be of no use to others if you keep neglecting you!
+You will be of no use to others if you keep neglecting yourself!
 Call it self-care, call it Caturday, call it whatever you must…but DO IT!

 “But I don’t want to be rude” then don’t be.
 But don’t be nice at the expense of your own happiness.
 Don’t stay late for your boss if you’re not getting paid, period.
 Don’t ignore your own instincts out of fear of being seen as rude (many victims of violence have said that they ignored their instincts because they didn’t want to be or appear rude).
 Worry about you, your wellness, your safety and for fuck’s sake, your happiness!